 What are the drawbacks associated with the Vegan diet?

 India has for some time been promoted as the vegetarian capital of the world.
-24 % of Indians are assessed to be vegetarian, that is approximately 574 million who follow a meat-free diet while 9% are vegans as per the reports in 2022.
+31 – 42% of Indians are assessed to be vegetarian, which approximately equals 440 – 570 million who follow a meat-free diet while 13% of Indians are vegans as per the reports in 2023.

 India has been known to follow a meat-free diet due to various reasons.
-But as per the growing trend, there are people shifting from non-vegetarian diets to vegan.
-While it is not only a drastic change in the meal type, there are various other factors that need to be considered.
+But as per the growing trend, people are shifting from non-vegetarian diets to vegan.
+While it is not only a drastic change in the meal type, various other factors need to be considered.

 a) Shift to Veganism is not easy!